mortonjt/jekyll-now/_posts/2019-9-18-biom-apply.md

 60.2 ms ± 302 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
 ```

 Besides, if your table is sufficiently big, you may not even be able to load it - in those scenarios working directly with biom tables can be very useful.
+Plus, having this functional approach tends to be less buggy, you can see there are no loops here, so there is no opportunity to have an off-by-one error.
+After all who wants bugs right?!?

-We just showcase this with finding the most abundant microbes, but you can imagine this can be applied to a wide variety of settings, including log transforming abundances or data subsampling.
+We just showcased this with finding the most abundant microbes, but you can imagine this can be applied to a wide variety of settings, including log transforming abundances or data subsampling.
 Looking forward to seeing more applications!